Wild Atlantic Writing Awards (WAWA)

 -

-the word ‘secrets’ (or any derivation) cannot be used in stories or in the titles of stories submitted for the competition, but judges should be in no doubt that the theme of 'secrets' is reflected clearly in your stories;
+the word ‘power’ (or any derivation) cannot be used in stories or in the titles of stories submitted for the competition, but judges should be in no doubt that the theme of 'secrets' is reflected clearly in your stories;

 -